Attend a Discipline Hearing

 Adjourned Hearings

-- Inability to effectively communicate and lack of time management which resulted in delays to patient care.
+- The registrant failed in both time management and effective communication which resulted in delays to patient care.

-- Acting unprofessionally and failing to communicate respectfully and honestly and refusing to accept feedback on performance.
+- The registrant failed to communicate respectfully and honestly and refused to accept feedback on performance.

-- Failing to hand over care to an expanded role registered nurse after seeing an elderly patient with acute vital sign changes.
+- The registrant failed to hand over care to an expanded role registered nurse after seeing an elderly patient with acute vital sign changes.

-- Requesting Tylenol for an 18-month-old patient without performing a full vital set of signs.
+- The registrant requested Tylenol for an 18-month-old patient without performing a full vital set of signs.

 - Wednesday, June 11, 2025, 9:00 a.m. – ADJOURNED – new date to be determined